NarubyRiverlione/steamboiler/memory-bank/projectbrief.md

 - For pressures within the steam table range: Interpolation between data points
 - For pressures below the range: Antoine equation
 - For pressures above the range: Power law extrapolation

+## Project Goals
+- Create a realistic simulation of a steam boiler and condenser system.
+- Model the thermodynamic processes of water heating, steam generation, pressure development, steam condensation, and condensate return.

 ## Technical Implementation